-Greggor Mattson, PhD, is Associate Professor of Sociology at Oberlin College & Conservatory where he teaches courses on sexuality, nightlife, and cities.
+Greggor Mattson, PhD, is Professor and Chair of Sociology at Oberlin College & Conservatory where he teaches courses on sexuality, nightlife, and cities.
 He is the author of The Cultural Politics of European Prostitution Reform (2016).
-His work has appeared in academic journals including the Annual Review of Sociology and Urban Studies, as well as in mainstream outlets such as Slate, Literary Hub, Business Insider, and the San Francisco Chronicle.
+His work has appeared in the Annual Review of Sociology, as well as in Slate, Literary Hub, Belt Magazine, and The Daily Beast.

 "Who Needs Gay Bars offers a powerful collection of microsociological portraits of gay bars across the United States.
 It accumulates into a nuanced map of a queer world shaped by desire, social and political urgencies, and politico-economic pressures as diverse as the community—from large urban to isolate rural outposts.
 It is ambitious in its expanse and surprisingly intimate in approach."

 —Ramón H. Rivera-Servera, The University of Texas, Austin

 "Breathtakingly intimate and yet vast in scope, this passion project balances sharp insights with the kind of lived-in details that make you want to pull up a stool and stay a while."

 —Samantha Allen, author of Real Queer America and Patricia Wants to Cuddle